The following Financial Services practice note provides comprehensive and up to date legal information covering:

-The cap on fees introduced by the IFR should also be considered alongside the second Payment Services Directive (Directive 2015/2366/EU) (PSD2) which was transposed into UK law on 13 January 2018, and which prohibits surcharging for the use
+The cap on fees introduced by the EU IFR should also be considered alongside the second Payment Services Directive (Directive 2015/2366/EU) (PSD2) which was transposed into UK law on 13 January 2018, and which prohibits surcharging for the use of payment instruments which are subject to the caps.
+The combined effect of the EU IFR and PSD2 is therefore to introduce maximum levels of interchange fees for transactions based on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.